docknetwork/sdk/tutorials/src/tutorial_ipv.md

 # Verifiable Credentials and Verifiable Presentations: issuing, signing and verification

-## TODO:
-- add section about keyDoc creation
-- add section about DID integration
-- The intro was 99% taken from the VCDM spec.
-Do we need more than this ?
-- which folder should these docs go into? `docs` is being gitignored so the built ones don't get added by mistake.

 ## Table of contents
 - [Incremental creation and verification of VC](#incremental-creation-and-verification-of-verifiable-credentials)
     - [Building a Verifiable Credential](#building-a-verifiable-credential)